Skip to main content

 If a weak pattern repeats across the quarter, treat it as a positioning issue until your review shows otherwise.

 Step 4: Refresh proof before it overstates your offer.
 Archive proof that no longer reflects your current scope or delivery model.
-Update older cases with real constraints and tradeoffs, and flag any unverified result with: "Add current result after verification."
+Update older cases with real constraints and tradeoffs, and keep any unverified result unpublished or marked pending until the evidence and permission record is verified.
 For each published claim, keep a small evidence record: artifact, date checked, permission status, and publish status.

 Step 5: Make a channel concentration decision before expansion.
 If serious inbound is concentrated in one channel, rebalance proof and visibility across your core surfaces before adding more activity.
 Your check is simple: if that channel goes quiet, can a buyer still find your offer, understand boundaries, and verify proof elsewhere?